korean-sh/Kaggle_Keras_Titanic/README.md

-# Kaggle Titanic Using Keras and Tensolfow
+# Kaggle Titanic Using Keras and Tensorfow
 ### Preparing Gradution Portfolio

 <hr>